To protect workers’ health and safety, working hours must meet minimum standards applicable throughout the EU.

-The Directive also sets out special rules for working time in a small range of sectors: doctors in training, offshore workers, sea fishing workers, workers in urban passenger transport...
-(There are separate directives on working time for certain workers in specific transport sectors)
+The Directive also sets out special rules on working hours for workers in a limited number of sectors, including doctors in training, offshore workers, sea fishing workers and people working in urban passenger transport.
+(There are separate directives on working hours for certain workers in specific transport sectors.)

 The following Directives were consolidated and replaced by Directive: 2003/88/EC